BayshoreNetworks/yextend/README.md

 Notes:

+- (08/30/2016) yextend version 1.5

+	- native parsing for PDF documents such that the Yara rulesets are now running against the raw text from the target PDF (this is different than running against PDF’s binary format)
+	- file type detection has been re-written so that it is now performed against a Yara ruleset
+	- added some initial debug code (based on bool flag)
+	- more test files added

 - (03/18/2016) yextend version 1.4 - output enhancements and runtime helper prog

-	- output now includes the offset and string definition identifier for every hit reported by Yara.
+	- output now includes the offset and string definition identifier for every hit reported by Yara
 	- output now includes the name of the Yara ruleset file at hand
 	- initial release of run_yextend prog